 Similar to the apricot Goldendoodles, reds also have a dominant Poodle gene; that’s why they inherited this stunning coat color.
 This may fade into a lighter shade when they mature.

 A cream Goldendoodle is another variant of apricot and red.
-They are often thought to be white Goldendoodles or Labradoodles because they are very light in color.
+They are often thought to be white Goldendoodles because they are very light in color.

 Creams have the largest variation when it comes to coat tones and points, so it is possible to see one with dark eyes, nose, and toenails and another with lighter features.
 Some are even pinkish under their coat.

-Campagne Goldendoodles exist, albeit rare.
-They possess a recessive red gene, which is also diluted to create a pale yellow to cream tone.
+Champagne Goldendoodles exist, albeit rare.
+They possess a recessive red gene, which is also diluted to create a pale yellow to a cream tone.

 Watch this video to see one up close:

-Most of these black pups eventually turn into silver or blue due to the “silvering” process I have mentioned earlier.
-But generally, their eyes, nose, and paw pads remain pure black.
+Jet black Goldendoodles have beautiful, pure black velvety coats.
+Black Goldendoodle puppies may also eventually turn silver or blue due to the “silvering” process.
+However, their eyes, nose, and paw pads remain pure black.

 Black and white Goldendoodles combine two colors on their coat.
-There are instances where white is more dominant, just like the sample above, but those who are primarily black also exist.
+There are instances where white is more dominant, but those who are primarily black also exist.

-Contrary to what most people believe, not all black and white Goldendoodles should be called Tuxedo because it pertains to a specific coat pattern.
-I’ll discuss this in more detail later as we go into different color patterns.
+Contrary to what most people believe, not all black and white Goldendoodles should be called tuxedo because it pertains to a specific coat pattern.
+This will be focused on once the tuxedo coat pattern is discussed.

-Gray Goldendoodles are born with a dark color and only exhibit some noticeable gray coloration after six weeks.
+Gray Goldendoodles are born with a dark color and only exhibit some noticeable gray color after six weeks.

 When they reach two years old, their gray coloration even lightens to rustic silver, and there will be no more signs that they were once almost black.